Popular Force: History

+Support for Dina Boluarte

+Keiko Fujimori announced that Fuerza Popular would support Dina Boluarte's government after Boluarte was sworn in as president following the removal and detention of Pedro Castillo in December 2022.
+Fujimori expressed gratitude to the armed forces and national police for their role in safeguarding democracy and the constitutional order, and said Boluarte could count on the backing of Fuerza Popular.

 Electoral history

 Logo of the Popular Force until 2024.

 2010 regional and municipal elections

 The party failed to be elected in any regional governments and only elected 5 regional councilors.

 2011 general elections

 In the 2011 election, Popular Force (as Force 2011) registered Keiko Fujimori's nomination for President, with Rafael Rey for First Vice President and Jaime Yoshiyama for Second Vice President.
 Their ticket placed second with 23.55% of votes in the first round and made it into the runoff, but the ticket was defeated by Ollanta Humala's ticket in the runoff with 48.55%.
 The party obtained 37 seats in the Congress in which, Keiko's brother, Kenji Fujimori was the most voted congressman and 1 seat (Rafael Rey of National Renewal) in the Andean Parliament.

 2014 regional and municipal elections

 In the 2014 elections, the party won three regional governorships.

 2016 general elections

 In the 2016 elections, the party won an absolute majority in Congress (73 out of 130 seats) and won three out of five seats in the Andean Parliament.
 In the presidential vote, party leader Keiko Fujimori was defeated again by a small margin, gaining 49.88% in the runoff against Pedro Pablo Kuczynski of the Peruvians for Change with 50.12%.